 The patient’s penis remains his own.
 Sensitivity and the ability to orgasm and ejaculate are not affected.
 Solely the stability of the penis changes – to the better.

 How is sex life with the prosthesis?

-Studies evaluating patient and partner satisfaction with different treatment methods for erectile dysfunction have shown that penile prostheses reach the highest rating.
-Some studies show a satisfaction rate of 94% (In comparison: Sildenafil has a satisfaction rate of 52%) Of course, this can also be connected to the fact that most men who choose to undergo implantation surgery, have a long history of unsuccessful treatments.
+Studies evaluating patient and partner satisfaction with different treatment methods for erectile dysfunction have shown that penile implants reach the highest rating.
+Some studies show a satisfaction rate of 94% (in comparison: Sildenafil has a satisfaction rate of 52%).
+Of course, this can also be connected to the fact that most men who choose to undergo implantation surgery, have a long history of unsuccessful treatments.
 Regaining intimacy and sexuality naturally creates feelings of happiness and content.

 What types of penile prosthesis are available?